Skip to main content

 A sail crossover chart shows which sail will perform best at specific true wind speeds and angles, and the point where one sail becomes more efficient than another.

-For example, if you have a furling genoa and a furling staysail, the crossover chart will help you determine exactly when you should change from one to the other.
+For example, if you have a furling genoa and a furling staysail, the crossover chart will help you determine when you should change from one to the other.

 How to set up Sail Crossover Charts for your boat on the Forecast Site